sfigg/commercialization-public/customize/power-settings/adaptive-hibernate.md

 <tbody>
 <tr class="odd">
 <td><p>[StandbyReserveTime](standbyreservetime.md)</p></td>
-<td><p>Defines the screen on time, in seconds, that will be available to the user after standby exits and the screen turns on.</p></td>
+<td><p>Defines the screen on time, in seconds, that will be available to the user after standby exits and the screen turns on.
+Default is 1200 seconds.</p></td>
 <td><p>Power setting</p></td>
 <td><p><code>powercfg /setdcvalueindex scheme_current sub_presence standbyreservetime</code></p></td>
 </tr>